amarinjs/sitio/_posts/2019-09-27-error-detection.md

 Cryptographic transformation of data (TLS)

-<a class="button button--primary button--rounded button--xs" href="">PROS</a> Robust to malicious modifications
+<a class="button button--success button--rounded button--xs" href="">PROS</a> Robust to malicious modifications

 <a class="button button--primary button--rounded button--xs" href="">CONS</a> Not so robust to errors

 MAC is not as good as CRC